 - Younger consumers expect more and reward reciprocity; 72% of Gen Z pay more for a product dedicated to social issues.

 - The Kaepernick issue is a political one.
-Nike can afford to alienate the Trump base in favour of younger and higher income groups.
+Nike can afford to alienate older segments in favour of younger and higher income groups.

 3. They know their other target: Top athletes who want to sign a deal with a brand they respect.